-The beginning of a New Year is an especially opportune time to put our affairs in order.
+The beginning of a New Year is an especially opportune time to put affairs in order.
 We recognize the value in becoming better organized and tying up any loose ends that, despite our best intentions, we may have overlooked during the year.

-Which is fine, of course, until changes occur in your life and as we all know, change is the only constant.
+Which is fine, of course, until changes occur in your life, and, as we all know, change is the only constant.
 So, with that in mind, I’d like to provide you with a checklist to determine what might be relevant to your personal situation concerning your insurance assets.

 This recommendation also applies to all other forms of insurance that you might own.
 For instance, when your property and casualty insurance comes up for renewal, it is important to determine whether your coverage amounts are adequate.
 If a contractor is performing work on your house and there’s a slip or fall resulting in injury, are you certain your assets will be fully protected?

 Is your car insurance adequate?
 Do you have sufficient uninsured motorist coverage?
 Are you eligible for and would you benefit from umbrella insurance coverage?

 Though it is wise to ensure that your coverage amounts are sufficient to protect you from any liability or harm, it is also possible that you might be over-insured.
 As I previously mentioned, people can forget what they’ve purchased and based on their present circumstances, they might have more coverage than they need.
 If that’s a possibility, I would recommend a complete review of all your policies with your financial or insurance advisor in order to make a proper assessment.

 Most insurance companies and financial advisers now have online client portals through which clients can digitally access their personal account information.
 Like all websites which store vital personal information, security is a major issue.
 It is a good idea to routinely access your account and regularly change your passwords.
 It’s also important to make sure that all your personal contact information is up-to-date—mailing address, email address, phone numbers, etc.